In this German city guide on Munich, we set out the essentials for moving to the Bavarian capital Munich and forging a new life in Germany.

 Munich has a vast array of sports, regardless of the season, for both spectators and those that would like to be active themselves.

 In addition to local teams, there is also an extensive network of vereine (associations) or clubs for virtually every imaginable sport.
-For starters you could consult the expat sports clubs listed under Expatica's groups and clubs.
+For starters you could consult this list of sport and fitness clubs.

 Munich’s golf courses